BSidesPDX/bsidespdx.org/events/2019/workshops.md

 Attendees should have a basic understanding of network (ports, protocols, etc) and endpoint (logs, files, windows registry, file system) fundamentals to get the most out of the workshop.

-*William Peteroy is the Chef Technology Officer for Security at Gigamon where he leads security strategy and innovation efforts.
+*William Peteroy is the Chief Technology Officer for Security at Gigamon where he leads security strategy and innovation efforts.
 William is also the founder and CEO of ICEBRG (acquired by Gigamon in 2018) and has previously held a number of business and technology leadership positions at Microsoft and in the US Department of Defense.*

 <!--
 <a name=""></a>